 We wish to express our most profound appreciation to all those who have provided information to BOOST and to BETA since 1975:

-Xavier Agenjo, Carlos Alvar Ezquerra, Manuel Alvar Ezquerra, David Anderson, José Aragües, Robert Archer, Nicholas Asbury, Arthur Askins, Gemma Avenoza, Heather Bamford, Fernando Baños, María Teresa Barbadillo, Francisco Bautista, Miles Becker, Vicenç Beltran, Carmen Benítez, John Bidwell, Hugo Bizzarri, H. Braun, Mercedes Brea, Linde Brocato, Gustavo Bueno, Victoria Burrus, María del Mar de Bustos, Denise Cabanel, José Luis Canet, Irene Capdevila, Thomas Capuano, Anthony Cárdenas, Dwayne Carpenter, Derek Carr, Pedro Cátedra, María Céu Silva, Eugene Chang, Neil Chase, Carlos Clavería, Beatrice Concheff (†), Juan Carlos Conde, Porter Conerly, Judith Connick, Carol Copenhagen, Ivy Corfis, Adelaida Cortijo, Jerry Craddock, Charity Cúellar, Salvador Cuenca, Luis de la Fuente, Alan Deyermond (†), Aida F. Dias (†), Ralph DiFranco, Victoria Dorn, Stephen Duffy, Consuelo Dutschke, Brian Dutton (†), Daniel Eisenberg, Raymond G. Feilner, Jr., Estefanía Ferrer del Río, Inés Fernández-Ordóñez, José Manuel Fradejas, Enzo Franchini, H. Frick, Juan Héctor Fuentes, Francisco Gago-Jover, María Cruz García de Enterria, Jorge García López, Patricia García Sánchez-Migallón, Michael Gerli, Joan Gili (†), Rosalie Gimeno, Ana María Gómez Bravo, Margarita Gómez Gómez, José Luis Gonzalo Sánchez-Molero, Jean M. Gosebrink, C. Guzmán, Joseph Gwara, Scott Gwara, Harriet Goldberg (†), George Greenia, Albert Hauf, Vanesa Hernández Amez, María Teresa Herrera, David Hook, Víctor Infantes, J.R.
+Xavier Agenjo, Carlos Alvar Ezquerra, Manuel Alvar Ezquerra, David Anderson, José Aragües, Robert Archer, Nicholas Asbury, Arthur Askins, Gemma Avenoza, Heather Bamford, Fernando Baños, María Teresa Barbadillo, Francisco Bautista, Miles Becker, Vicenç Beltran, Carmen Benítez, John Bidwell, Hugo Bizzarri, H. Braun, Mercedes Brea, Linde Brocato, Gustavo Bueno, Victoria Burrus, María del Mar de Bustos, Denise Cabanel, José Luis Canet, Irene Capdevila, Thomas Capuano, Anthony Cárdenas, Dwayne Carpenter, Derek Carr, Pedro Cátedra, María Céu Silva, Eugene Chang, Neil Chase, Carlos Clavería, Beatrice Concheff (†), Juan Carlos Conde, Porter Conerly, Judith Connick, Carol Copenhagen, Ivy Corfis, Adelaida Cortijo, Jerry Craddock, Charity Cúellar, Salvador Cuenca, Luis de la Fuente, Nitzaira Delgado-García, Alan Deyermond (†), Aida F. Dias (†), Ralph DiFranco, Victoria Dorn, Stephen Duffy, Consuelo Dutschke, Brian Dutton (†), Daniel Eisenberg, Raymond G. Feilner, Jr., Estefanía Ferrer del Río, Inés Fernández-Ordóñez, José Manuel Fradejas, Enzo Franchini, H. Frick, Juan Héctor Fuentes, Francisco Gago-Jover, María Cruz García de Enterria, Jorge García López, Patricia García Sánchez-Migallón, Michael Gerli, Joan Gili (†), Rosalie Gimeno, Ana María Gómez Bravo, Margarita Gómez Gómez, José Luis Gonzalo Sánchez-Molero, Jean M. Gosebrink, C. Guzmán, Joseph Gwara, Scott Gwara, Harriet Goldberg (†), George Greenia, Albert Hauf, Vanesa Hernández Amez, María Teresa Herrera, David Hook, Víctor Infantes, J.R.
 Jenson, Lloyd Kasten (†), Maxim Kerkhof, Richard Kinkade, Douglas Koepke, H.P.
 Kraus (†), Thomas Kren, Paul Oskar Kristeller (†), María Jesús Lacarra, Jeremy Lawrance, Linda Lefkowitz, Mark Littlefield (†), D.W.
-Lomax (†), Maria Mercé López Casas, Laura López Drusetta, Santiago López-Ríos, María Luisa López Vidriero, José Manuel Lucía, David Mackenzie (†), Fiona Maguire, Antoni Malet, Hugo Mancuso, Francsco Marcos-Marín, Ana María Marín, Massimo Marini, Julián Martín Abad, Hope Mayo, Ian Michael, Angela Moll Dexeus, Filipe Alves Moreira, C. Morales, Margherita Morreale (†), Jay Moschella, Lucía Mosquera, Cristina Moya, Isabel Muñoz, Martha Narváez, Hans-Josef Niederehe, Georgina Olivetto, John O'Neill, Germán Orduna (†), David Pattison, Icela Pelayo, René Pellen, Miguel Pérez Rosado, Pedro Pinto, Dawn Prince, Jaume de Puig i Oliver, Stephen Raulston, Dennis Rhodes, Benjamin Richler, Jaume Riera, Jesús Rodríguez Velasco, Elvira Roca Barea, Paul Rodgers, Albert Roqué, Lenore Rouse, Carmen Rovira, Adeline Ruquoi, Suzanne Rutter, Carlos Sáez, Ángel Sáenz-Badillos (†), Pedro Sainz Rodríguez (†), María Nieves Sánchez, Rafael Sánchez Grande Moreno, Rebeca Sanmartín, Israel Sanz Pablo Saracino, Martha Schaffer, Svato Schutzner, Emma Scoles, Dennis Seniff (†), Miriam Shadis, Ellen Shaffer, Harvey Sharrer, Sandra Sider, Joel Silver, María Lourdes Simó, Munair Simpson, Amadeu-J. Soberanes-Lleó (†), Michael Solomon, Lourdes Soriano, Thomas Spaccarelli, Ronald Surtz, R. Brian Tate (†), Barry Taylor, Miguel Torrens, Marta Torres Santo Domingo, Kimberly Tully, Mercedes Vaquero, Martha Waller, John K. (Jack) Walsh (†), Franklin Waltman, Aengus Ward, Julie Ward, Keith Whinnom (†), Julian Weiss, Constance Wilkins, Curt Wittlin, Abby Yokelson.
+Lomax (†), Maria Mercé López Casas, Laura López Drusetta, Santiago López-Ríos, María Luisa López Vidriero, José Manuel Lucía, David Mackenzie (†), Fiona Maguire, Antoni Malet, Hugo Mancuso, Francisco Marcos-Marín, Ana María Marín, Massimo Marini, Julián Martín Abad, Hope Mayo, Ian Michael, Angela Moll Dexeus, Filipe Alves Moreira, C. Morales, Alexander Marey, Margherita Morreale (†), Jay Moschella, Lucía Mosquera, Cristina Moya, Isabel Muñoz, Martha Narváez, Hans-Josef Niederehe, Georgina Olivetto, John O'Neill, Germán Orduna (†), David Pattison, Icela Pelayo, René Pellen, Miguel Pérez Rosado, Pedro Pinto, Dawn Prince, Jaume de Puig i Oliver, Stephen Raulston, Dennis Rhodes, Benjamin Richler, Jaume Riera, Jesús Rodríguez Velasco, Elvira Roca Barea, Paul Rodgers, Albert Roqué, Lenore Rouse, Carmen Rovira, Adeline Ruquoi, Suzanne Rutter, Carlos Sáez, Ángel Sáenz-Badillos (†), Pedro Sainz Rodríguez (†), María Nieves Sánchez, Rafael Sánchez Grande Moreno, Rebeca Sanmartín, Israel Sanz Pablo Saracino, Martha Schaffer, Svato Schutzner, Emma Scoles, Dennis Seniff (†), Miriam Shadis, Ellen Shaffer, Harvey Sharrer, Sandra Sider, Joel Silver, María Lourdes Simó, Munair Simpson, Amadeu-J. Soberanes-Lleó (†), Michael Solomon, Lourdes Soriano, Thomas Spaccarelli, Ronald Surtz, R. Brian Tate (†), Barry Taylor, Miguel Torrens, Marta Torres Santo Domingo, Kimberly Tully, Mercedes Vaquero, Martha Waller, John K. (Jack) Walsh (†), Franklin Waltman, Aengus Ward, Julie Ward, Keith Whinnom (†), Julian Weiss, Constance Wilkins, Curt Wittlin, Abby Yokelson.

 Preferred citation form